lebrunthibault/lebrunthibault.github.io/content/post/protocol0-technical-overview.md

 This infamous error appears when we want to apply modifications to the LOM in the same tick as we received a notification (that is a listener was triggered somewhere).
 Not all changes to the LOM trigger this error, only certain property changes.

 It is quite boring and there might be a clean solution to handling this.
-I didn’t find it and so there are a lot of places where I defer changes by using stuff like the @defer decorator on listeners or `self.parent.defer` methods.
-This just delays the callable execution to the next tick.
+I didn’t find it and so there are a lot of places where I defer changes by using the `self.parent.defer` methods.
+This just delays the callable execution to the next tick (equivalent to doing `sequence.add(wait=1)`.
 It is inconvenient for 2 reasons :

 * First it means wrapping assignments in syntax of the type partial(`settattr`, …)) which is not clear and not as well understood by `pycharm` as normal assignments or method calls.
 * Second it is not so clear why there are all these defers because deferring can be done for other reasons as well